ArteGEIE/keycloak-airship-provider-extension/README.md

 4. Restart Keycloak to load the provider.

-5. Configure your realm to use the Airship provider by setting the `provider` property to `keycloak-airship-provider` in the Email settings.
+**Important:** The Airship provider will automatically take precedence over the default SMTP provider due to its higher priority.
+No manual configuration is required in the realm settings.
+If you need to disable the Airship provider and use the default SMTP provider, set the environment variable `KEYCLOAK_EMAIL_PROVIDER_PRIORITY` to a value lower than 100.

 ## Features